Paul Deichmann

 Paul Deichmann (27 August 1898 – 10 January 1981) was a German general during World War II.
-He was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.
+He was a recipient of the Knight's Cross of the Iron Cross, an award for bravery or superior leadership service.

+Life

-Deichmann was born in Fulda on 27 August 1898.
-He entered the German Imperial Army in 1916.
-Towards the end of 1920 he transferred to the 3rd Prussian Infantry Regiment, and in August 1925 was promoted to Oberleutnant.
+Deichmann was born in Fulda on 27 August 1898 and was educated with the cadet corps.
+He entered the German Imperial Army as a Fähnrich in the 86th Regiment of Fusiliers on 29 March 1916, and was commissioned a Leutnant a week prior to his eighteenth birthday.
+In the following August he began service with Luftstreitkräfte as an observer, and continued this duty to the end of World War I.

+After the end of the war, Deichmann joined a Freikorps fighting in Courland and was accepted into the Reichswehr in May 1920.
+On 1 October 1920, he transferred to the 3rd Prussian Infantry Regiment, and in August 1925 was promoted to Oberleutnant.
 He was temporarily released from the Army in 1928 and returned to active duty in 1931 with the 1st Infantry Regiment, and was promoted to Hauptmann in 1933.
-With the official establishment of the German Luftwaffe in 1934, he entered the Reich Air Ministry.
-Deichmann died on 10 January 1981 in Hamburg.
+With the official establishment of the German Luftwaffe on 1 October 1934, he entered the Reich Air Ministry.